ysthakur/CMSC417-Notes/content/VPN.md

 Whenever a packet is passed, the Internet will see this as Gateway A sending a packet to Gateway B
 - Encapsulation: Wrap the IP packet in another IP packet
-- Decapsulation: rip off IP header to get actual IP header
+- Decapsulation: Rip off IP header to get actual IP header
 - Also add encryption

 Pros:
 - Security
 - Special capabilities between routers (e.g. multicast)
-- Supporting heterogeneity (==TODO what does this mean==)
+- Supporting heterogeneity (==TODO what does this mean?
+Different packets using different protocols?==)
 Cons:
 - Increases packet length
 	- Wastage of bandwidth